CKParungao/amazon-rds/README.md

 ![image](https://github.com/user-attachments/assets/1f3bd768-6e56-4b12-90da-92932fd13f07)

+## ✒️ Part 2: Connect the App to RDS using the connection string.

 17. Launch the pgAdmin application in your desktop.
 18. On the left tab, right-click on `Servers` and select `Register`->`Server`.
 19. Type `aws-rds` for the server name.